Apurv33/Project-6--Covid-test/README.md

 general trend of positive cases, and add a RangeTool, with which we can observe detailed scatter points distribution in the first plot.
 Add a hover tool to display the date and the corresponding positive number.
-T2.4: Arrange two plots in one layout appropriately
+T2.4: Arrange two plots in one layout appropriately.